Irma (Ear-ma) H.

 Best Story

-“Mami, even a man can be a lawyer,” Tony, my six-year-old son, told me one afternoon when I got home from work.
+“Mami, even a man can be a lawyer,” Tony, my six-year-old son, tells me one afternoon.

 “Well, of course, he can," I explained, "a man can be anything he wants.”

-I was then the Executive Director of a women’s legal advocacy organization, and all the lawyers in my office were women.
-He had never met a male lawyer at my office or when my colleagues visited our home for social gatherings.
+I was then leading a women’s legal advocacy organization, and all the lawyers in my office were women.
+He had never met a male lawyer.

 “I loved Irma and her performance!
 I could have listened all day.
 Irma is warm and accessible.
 Her performance led to a rare opportunity to talk about our experiences with our co-workers, conversations we don’t usually have, and which people everywhere should be having in these tense times.
 Our small group discussion was great and filled with hope.
 Brava!”